joeguilmette/ee-vvv-wordmove/readme.md

-#VVV, Wordmove and EasyEngine: A Wordpress development stack
+#VVV, EasyEngine, and Wordmove: A Wordpress development stack
 A step by step guide to:

 - Configure a local development environment with easy to set up Wordpress installations.